 You can’t forget about the toppings either.
 Once the burgers are done cooking, add some toppings such as onions, tomatoes, lettuce, and your favorite condiment(s) to add some extra flavor.
 Then enjoy!

 If you wish to get the best results, be sure to check out the measurements of each ingredient for the recipe down below.

-How Long Does It Take to Smoke Burgers at 225F?
+How Long To Smoke Burgers at 225F?

 If you are using a quarter-pound patty, it should take around 60-90 minutes until the burgers are done.
 An hour in the smoker should give you a rare smoked burger.
 The time it takes will vary depending on the thickness of the burger you are using.